Default.com Pricing: Plans and Costs

 Website intent

 Growth removes the single-workflow bottleneck and expands to 10, enough for most mid-stage companies to run separate automation for demos, signups, events, and partner inquiries.
 Premium enrichment unlocks additional providers beyond Clearbit and Apollo (Wiza, Abstract, Vector, People Data Labs), which improves match rates through waterfall logic.
 Website intent lets teams identify and route high-intent visitors.
-But the platform fee is no longer published; you need a sales conversation to learn what you'll pay.
+But the platform fee is no longer published; you need a sales conversation to learn what you will pay.

 Growth Plan